 Martin Luther and the Printing Press | The Church and Henry VIII of England | Pope Paul III defends the Church | John Calvin | Civil War in France and Learning Tolerance | Queen Elizabeth |

 Dutch Calvinism and Tolerance, to 1650

-In 1517 a priest arrived in Wittenberg selling indulgences for the sake of raising money for Leo X and the construction at the Vatican.
-Luther's response was to write a letter, sent at the end of October, 1517, to Germany's most powerful churchmen, the twenty-seven year-old Archbishop of Mainz, Albrecht of Hohenzollern.
+In 1517 a priest arrived in Wittenberg selling indulgences for the sake of raising money for Pope Leo X (1513-21) and the construction at the Vatican.
+Luther's response was to write a letter, sent at the end of October to Germany's most powerful churchmen, the twenty-seven year-old Archbishop of Mainz, Albrecht of Hohenzollern.
 The letter was received on November 17 – the speed of mail in those times.
-The letter was respectful, asking the "Lord God to guard and guide" the Archbishop and without sarcasm Luther described himself as "the scum of the earth."
+The letter was respectful, asking the "Lord God to guard and guide" the Archbishop, and without sarcasm Luther described himself as "the scum of the earth."
 He asked the Archbishop to look at the propositions he had enclosed – the 95 theses that Luther is rumored to have also nailed to the door of the Wittenberg church – propositions that included Luther's opposition to indulgences.

-The Archbishop responded to Luther's propositions by writing a letter to Pope Leo X. Much letter writing followed as Luther's propositions stirred much debate.
+The Archbishop responded to Luther's propositions by writing a letter to Pope Leo X. Much letter writing followed as Luther's propositions stirred debate.
 Some complained that to deny the legality of indulgences was to deny the authority of the pope who had authorized them.
 Luther acknowledged this, saying that the pope had no such authority.
 The Church demanded that Luther retract a number of his protests.
 And rather than retract, Luther described the Church as its people.
 He announced that he was bound by Holy Scripture alone and that it was neither safe nor right for him to go against his conscience.

 On June 15, 1520, the papacy ordered Luther's works burned, and the papacy gave Luther sixty days to recant to prevent his being excommunicated.
-After the sixty days passed, Luther was ordered to appear before representatives of the Pope and before the Holy Roman Emperor – scheduled for April, 1521 at Worms.
+After the sixty days passed, Luther was ordered to appear before representatives of the Pope and before the Holy Roman Emperor, Charles V, also king of Spain, his subject Hernán Cortés at the time busy conquering Mexico.
+The meeting was scheduled for April, 1521 at Worms, from Wittenberg about 250 miles (400 km) southwest across German lands to the Rhine River.
 That year, as Luther passed through towns on his way to his appointment, jubilant crowds turned out to see him.

 Arguments between the Lutherans and loyal sons of the Catholic Church continued.
 In keeping with the custom of debate in those times, spokesmen for the Church hurled vulgar epithets at Luther and his followers and Luther hurled epithets back.
 The Catholic intellectual Erasmus was an exception and limited himself to tempered observations.
 He saw Lutherans yielding no less to luxury, lust and greed than did Catholics, and he disliked the fanaticism that he saw in Lutheran evangelists.
 Erasmus disliked some Catholics, but he said that "one bears more easily the evils to which one is accustomed" and that therefore he would stay within the Church.

-Copyright © 2000-2013 by Frank E. Smitha.
+Copyright © 1998-2018 by Frank E. Smitha.
 All rights reserved.